OpenNTF/org.openntf.nsfodp/README.md

 #### Compilation on macOS

-Due to the way the macOS Notes JVM is set up, it requires several modifications to compile an NSF properly.
-To start with, open the app bundle by right-clicking the Notes application and choosing "Show Package Contents".
+Due to the way the macOS Notes JVM is set up, the process currently requires that the running user have access to modify the application bundle, which is the default for admin users.

-Copy the three jars (`Notes.jar`, `njempcl.jar`, and `websvc.jar`) from the `Contents/MacOS/jvm/lib/ext` directory copied to `jre/Contents/Home/lib/ext` also within the package.

-Additionally, Java compilation requires the presence of `tools.jar` in the Notes/Domino JRE's `lib` directory.
-However, the embedded runtime on macOS does not contain this file.
-Copy a `tools.jar` from a separate JDK installation into the `jre/Contents/Home/lib` directory within the app bundle.

 ## License